 The Sun Is on Fire

 The combustion model is coherent and consistent.
 It gives you a mechanism (fuel + oxygen → heat and light), a timescale (stars eventually run out of fuel and go dark), and a product (visible light and heat).
-What it cannot handle is the scale: the Sun has been burning for 4.6 billion years and has approximately 5 billion years of fuel remaining.
-Chemical combustion at the Sun’s luminosity would exhaust any chemically plausible fuel supply in tens of thousands of years.
+What it cannot handle is the scale: the Sun has been burning for 4.6 billion years and has roughly 5 billion years of core hydrogen-burning lifetime remaining.
+A chemical energy budget cannot sustain the present solar luminosity for billions of years; the exact comparison depends on the assumed composition and reaction, so “tens of thousands” was unjustifiably precise here.
 This is the crack in the model that fusion fills — not by saying “the Sun burns differently” but by replacing the entire energy mechanism with one that operates at scales the combustion model cannot reach.

 Gravity Only Works When Things Move